About Spinal Cord Injury and the Avery Diaphragm Pacing System

 - Superior sensory and related motor functions, including improved sense of smell, ease of eating and drinking, and more natural breathing and speech patterns

-- Significant short and long term cost savings – Breathing Pacemakers typically pay for themselves in roughly two years, with an average savings of $20,000 per year thereafter.
+- Significant short and long term cost savings – Diaphragm Pacing Systems typically pay for themselves in roughly two years, with an average savings of $20,000 per year thereafter.
 The patient no longer needs to be tethered to a ventilator in an ICU bed or acute rehabilitation facility, saving the hospital and insurance company thousands of dollars each day.
 For the patient, typically their cost consists of the purchase of 9V batteries and some tape for the antenna.

 For More Information

-The Breathing Pacemaker may be an excellent option for patients with Quadriplegia or SCI to improve their quality of life and decrease difficulties caused as a result of care.
+The Diaphragm Pacing System may be an excellent option for patients with Quadriplegia or SCI to improve their quality of life and decrease difficulties caused as a result of care.
 For more information, please call us at 631-864-1600, or click the “request info” button below and fill out the contact form.
-We would be happy to get you more information about how the breathing pacemaker may help, and connect you with a physician familiar with the device in your area if needed.
+We would be happy to get you more information about how the diaphragm pacing system may help, and connect you with a physician familiar with the device in your area if needed.